yuanchaiyc/Ling471/assignments/ass5-hints.md

     **You may either program your main() to run all the functions one after another automatically and automatically populate an array with the scores, or you may output the numbers for each model in a separate file and either read them automatically from a file or manually put them into an array for plotting**.
 Doing everything automatically is better but we are not requiring that in this assignment.
 If you are putting numbers in manually, triple check that you didn't make any mistakes; that's a lot of numbers to enter!

-6. Plot all numbers in one or several graphs, such that the X axis is the type of model (just its name) and the Y axis is a percentage score.
-So, you will have 7 (seven) discrete ticks on the X axis, but 10 scores corresponding to **six** of them, so, potentially 10 different lines/bars/charts in one plot.
-Use different colors to indicate training vs. test data and furthermore different colors/style for lines tracking accuracy, precision, and recall.
-You may use different graphs for positive and negative reviews, or you may use different colors/styles of line/bar/whatever-you-choose-for-visualization here as well and cram *everything* in one plot.
-Keep in mind that the graph(s) **must be clear and readable, and effective in conveying the information.** It is not obvious what is best here.
-For example, keeping train and test data in one plot may be very effective, because it is then easier to compare them, and same goes for positive and negative reviews.
-But perhaps you can't cram *everything* in one graph.
-You will need to prioritize and make decisions.
-Experiment and explore; looks at how others visualize multiple models comparison and try to learn how to do what seems effective to you.

-### Part 3: Fun with embeddings!

-1. There are two TODOs in `neural_imdb.py`.
-They ask you to come up with an experimental "unseen" review and visualize it.
-Complete these TODOs.
-After this, you should have 7 `png` files produced by this program: `accuracy.png, words.png, Review15.png, Review17.png, my_review1.png, my_review2.png, and my_review3.png`.
-Include all these figures in your report/document.
-Comment on each figure, what it means/represents, and anything you find interesting about it.
-For `my_review2.png` and `my_review2.png`in particular, comment about whether the spatial representation for this "review" in 2D ended up meaningful in any respect (like the representation of `my_review1`) and if not, why do you think that is.

 [home](../index.md)